 - Thus here white’s f7 pawn can move diagonally, capture black’s rook on g8 and then get promoted.

 Whenever you want to promote your pawn by moving diagonally make sure that

 - There is a piece available on the adjacent diagonal square.

 - And your pawn is eligible to capture that piece in a legal way.

-So that’s it friends. 🙂 Hope you understood everything and I was able to clear all your confusions.
+So that’s it friends. 🙂 Hope you understood everything and I was able to clear all your confusion.
 Just be patient and keep learning the rules of chess.
 Never feel shy to ask any doubt because misconceptions if not cleared are very harmful in your quest to master chess.

 Just keep reading and keep increasing your chess knowledge.
 Along with that don’t forget to apply your knowledge and skill in actual chess games.